-Motion-based sensors work when movement or a combination of heat and movement are detected.
+Motion-based sensors work when movement or a combination of heat and movement is detected.
 When a combination of these variations occurs, the sensor is triggered.
 Some models, like the ERA-PIR-SPK, will sound an alarm or chime sound at the sensor itself, while models like the ERA-UTDCR by Safeguard Supply will transmit a signal to a receiver.

-Pros and Cons of Motions Based Sensors:
+Pros and Cons of Motions-Based Sensors: